mpradesgit/netcore-refactor/README.md

-#Introduction
+# Introduction

 This test puts you in the role of having to work with someone else's code.
 It is highly suggested that you use test-first development with this exercise.

-#Background
+# Background

 Hi and welcome to team Woffu.
 As you know, we are a company dedicated to solving employees' time management problems.
-In this case weíre about to improve our allocations features.
+In this case we‚Äôre about to improve our allocations features.
 Allocations are the entities responsible for managing expiration and availability of days to be requested.
-These allocations can be of different categories (vacations, Ö) and are constantly increasing in availability as they approach their expiration date.
+These allocations can be of different categories (vacations, ‚Ä¶) and are constantly increasing in availability as they approach their expiration date.
 The more days employees work the more days they have available to be requested.
 Availability drops to 0 after the expiration date.
 We have a system in place that updates availability for the allocations.
 The UpdateAvailability() method is called each morning by another part of our system.
 Your task is to add the new feature to our system so that we can begin managing a new category of allocations.
 First an introduction to our system:

 - All allocations have an DaysToExpiration value which denotes the number of days the allocation expires
 - All allocations have an Availability value which denotes the number of days available for being requested